 (2) Certain trees can severely damage utilities, streets, and sidewalks or can cause personal injury.
 Approval of any planting list shall be subject to review by the director.
-(List located at the end of this chapter.)
-Trees that are recommended for the US 30, Houlton, and Olde Towne corridor segments established in the US 30 & Columbia Boulevard/St. Helens Street Corridor Master Plan are presented in Table 17.72.030-1 below.
-The general heights and branching widths for these tree species are included in the list at the end of this chapter.
+(List A list of suggested appropriate tree species is located at the end of this chapter.)
+Additional or alternative tree species also may be recommended by the applicant or determined by the Director based on information provided in adopted city plans, policies, ordinances, studies or resolutions.
+Proposals by the applicant shall require approval by the Director.